neuronsimulator/nrn/docs/install/mac_pkg.md

     pip3.9 install --user numpy
     ```

-  - At least one python3 in your PATH needs cython installed
+  - At least one python3 in your PATH needs cython installed.
+    And, to avoid compile errors, the minimum version is 0.29.26
     ```
-    python3 -m pip install --user cython
+    python3.10 -m pip install --user cython
     ```

 #### Signing and Notarization